 People coming by car

-on June 25 should arrive between noon and 5pm.
+on July 1 should arrive between 9am and 5pm.

 campus map.
-There is limited short-term parking for drop offs in back of the dorms and overnight parking farther away.
+There is parking for drop offs in front of the complex.

 For driving directions to campus, and much more transportation information,

 People departing by car on July 29 may do so

 any time between 8am and 11am.

 Since breakfast will be the last meal on the contract, we recommend an early departure.
 There is another reason for early departures as well; see below.